JAlcocerT/JAlcocerT/content/blog/tinker-android-Pixel8Pro.md

 cp ~/.var/app/org.telegram.desktop/data/TelegramDesktop/tdata/temp_data/sampleandroidapp.apk ~/Desktop/
 ```

-Then, you can install a browser on waydroid, like duckduckgo and get the file transfered thanks to your local filebrowser instance.
+Then, you can install a browser on **waydroid**, like duckduckgo and get the file transfered thanks to your local filebrowser instance.

 ```sh
 # Initialize Waydroid (choose either 'FULL' for GApps or 'VANILLA' for a basic install):